-Our work has grown from purely scientific beginnings in the mid-1980′s to the present day when we are seeing Inga alley cropping being increasingly widely used on the ground.
-During this time, fruitful collaborations have been conducted with over 25 institutions and communities; both large and small; and we have worked with partners from six different countries.
-Today’s we are working with a range of different organisations on a variety of projects, including:
+Our work has grown from purely scientific beginnings in the mid-1980s to the present day where we are seeing Inga-Alley-Cropping being increasingly adopted.
+During this time, we have had fruitful collaborations with over 25 institutions and communities, both large and small, and we have worked with partners from six different countries.
+Today we are working with a range of different organisations on a variety of projects.

 We have collaborated for many years with forest botanists at Kew on a number of projects, such as establishing experimental Inga alley plots at San Juan in Costa Rica.

-Today, we are collaborating on several front, with enquiries about the applicability of the Inga system coming in from many parts of the tropical world.
-We and Kew’s tropical legume specialists are actively seeking legume species that might function in other tropical forest regions as Inga does for us in the Central America.
-Underlying this is the view, held by the vast majority of professional conservationists and ecologists, that the introduction of Inga as an exotic to other regions of the world, however well-intentioned, would be naïve and irresponsible.
+Today, we are collaborating on several fronts, with enquiries about the applicability of the Inga system coming in from many parts of the tropical world.
+Kew’s tropical legume specialists and ourselves are actively seeking legume species that might function in other tropical forest regions as Inga does for us in the Central America.
+Underlying this is the view, held by the vast majority of professional conservationists and ecologists, that the introduction of Inga as an exotic to other regions of the world, however well-intentioned, would be irresponsible.

 Our objective therefore is to identify as many indigenous candidate species as possible from regions throughout the tropics that could be used locally for alley cropping, as Inga is used in Central and South America, and to mount screening trials for these species.
 We are currently investigating setting up projects to work on this in a range of areas, including West Africa, Congo and Central Southern Africa, plus potentially a second project in Madagascar.

 The Honduran NGO Mosquitia Pawisa (MOPAWI) has been a valued partner for many years.
 Their remit is the conservation of the cultural and ecological heritage of one of Central America’s last wilderness areas, the Mosquitia.
 They are running a rural development project in the communities around Capapan, Olancho, where they have a logistics base.
-Capapan is located in the upper watershed of the Patuca river and is close to the advancing front of logging and slash and burn agriculture.
-Inga alley cropping, including Inga alley cultivation of cacoa as a cash crop, is one component of an integrated approach MOPAWI are using to try to slow the deforestation and protect the Mosquitia
+Capapan is located in the upper watershed of the Patuca river and is close to the advancing front of logging and slash-and-burn agriculture.
+Inga Alley Cropping, including Inga alley cultivation of cacao as a cash crop, is one component of an integrated approach MOPAWI are using to try to slow the deforestation and protect the Mosquitia